San Vicente Ferrer Church (Calulut): History

 At the time of its canonical erection in 1914, the parish was under the jurisdiction of the Archdiocese of Manila.
-However, the growing number of the faithful led to the establishment of more parishes that were established by Archbishop Miguel O’Doherty.
+However, the growing number of the faithful led to the establishment of more parishes that were established by Archbishop Michael J. O'Doherty.
 These were St. Joseph Parish in Brgy.
 Malino, Mexico in 1941 and Our Lady of Remedies Parish in Brgy.
 Baliti in 1943, leaving eight barangays under the parish.
 This was further whittled down to six barangays with the erection of St. Augustine Parish in 1965.
 The remaining barangays were Calulut (parish center), Sindalan, Dela Paz, Bulaon, San Rafael and Malpitic.

 The 1991 eruption of Mount Pinatubo and its aftermath affected the boundaries of the parish.
 A sizeable resettlement community was established in Brgy.
 Bulaon, prompting the creation of the Personal Parish of the Good Shepherd in 1995.
 In 1996, the Lord's Ascension Parish was established in Dela Paz Sur, which included the western part of Sindalan.
 At present, there is a move by the residents of Brgys.
 San Rafael, Malpitic and Bulaon to join the Parish of the Good Shepherd.
 If this move is realized, the present parish boundaries will further shrink to include only the whole of Brgy.
 Calulut and the eastern portion of Brgy.
 Sindalan.

 Most of the parishioners then were tenants and farm workers who toiled in the sugar cane fields.
 Others relied on small farming lots for their income.
 With the land reform program of the government in the 1970s, many tenants became small landowners.
 The construction of farm-to-market roads in the same period also facilitated the marketing of their products.
 However, during the economic crunch of the 1980s, the lots were eventually sold and transformed into fish ponds and poultry farms, with financing from big food processing companies.
 Other areas were converted into residential and industrial areas as well as memorial parks.